SEPIA-Framework/sepia-installation-and-setup/sepia-client-installation/rpi/README.md

 * Download Raspbian Buster
 * Flash MicroSD with Etcher
 * Remove MicroSD and replug (to reload filesystem)
-* Add an empty file called 'ssh' to boot partition ([microSD]/boot) to enable SSH
+* Add an empty file called 'ssh' to the boot folder ([microSD]/boot) to enable SSH
-* Add a file called 'wpa_supplicant.conf' to boot with content:
+* Add a file called 'wpa_supplicant.conf' with the following content to the boot folder to enable WiFi login (replace 'country' [US, DE, ..], 'ssid' and 'psk'):
 ```
 country=US
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev